vinndreamer/php8/README.md

-# PHP DASAR
+# BASIC PHP
-Belajar Git untuk upload file
+Learn Git to upload projects.

-## Tugas Looping dan Branching
+## Looping and Branching Task
-Ada Looping untuk mencari angka prima dibawah 50 dan Branching untuk menampilkan pilihan nilai
+There is also looping function to gain odd numbers.